Sqap85/Sqap85/README.md

 ###

 <h3 align="left">“It's very attractive to the libertarian viewpoint if we can explain it properly.
-I'm better with code than with words though.”<br>-Satoshi Nakamoto<br>
+I'm better with code than with words though.”<br>-Satoshi Nakamoto<br><br>
 </h3>

 ###